Overview

 * Remaining contracted hours can be worked from home, subject to satisfactory performance

-If you are interested in this role please email rachael.chapman @(url removed) with an up-to-date copy of your CV, or call for an informal chat about opportunities.
+If you are interested in this role please email rachael.chapman @(url removed) with an up to date copy of your CV, or give us a call on (phone number removed) for an informal chat about opportunities.

-The Education Network is committed to safeguarding and promoting the welfare of children and young people.
-Appointments are subject to comprehensive vetting procedures, including enhanced DBS checks and references.
-We adhere to Safer Recruitment practices and maintain high compliance standards.
-We are an equal opportunities employer and operate as a recruitment agency for this role.
-Due to the high volume of applications, shortlisted candidates will be contacted within three days.
+The Education Network is dedicated to safeguarding and promoting the welfare of children and young people.
+All appointments are subject to comprehensive vetting procedures, including enhanced DBS checks and references.
+We adhere to Safer Recruitment practices and maintain the highest standards of compliance.
+We are an equal opportunities employer and act as a recruitment agency for this role.
+Due to high application volumes, shortlisted candidates will be contacted within three days.

-By applying for this role, you agree for The Education Network to process and store your personal data for recruitment purposes.
-Data is handled in accordance with GDPR, kept securely, and will not be shared without consent.
-Data may be retained up to 24 months unless you request earlier deletion.
-You may request access to, amendment of, or deletion of your data at any time by contacting The Education Network.
+By applying for this role, you agree for The Education Network to process and store your personal data, including your CV and application form, for recruitment purposes.
+We are committed to protecting your privacy and handling your data in accordance with GDPR.
+Your information will be kept securely and will not be shared with third parties without your consent.
+We will retain your data for up to 24 months unless you request deletion earlier.
+You may request access to, amendment of, or deletion of your data at any time by contacting Neville Wood at The Education Network.

 #J-18808-Ljbffr